feature-creeps/observability-workshop/docs/run_stack_on_aws.md

     - Once you have an account set up, you will need to set up the [aws command line tool](https://docs.aws.amazon.com/cli/index.html).
 1. A VPC
     - The AWS region you will be using needs an existing VPC in it for the application machine to be built in.
-    - This can be checked via commandline: `aws ec2 describe-vpcs`.
+    - This can be checked via command-line: `aws ec2 describe-vpcs`.
-    - To create one via commandline if needed use: `aws ec2 create-vpc --cidr-block 10.0.0.0/16`
+    - To create one via command-line if needed use: `aws ec2 create-vpc --cidr-block 10.0.0.0/16`
 1. `m5.2xlarge` machine type available
     - It is common for AWS to limit the larger machine types for newer accounts.
 You can check your machine type limits following [these](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html) instructions.
     - If you do need to request a limit increase this can take a few days so be sure to request in the same region as your VPC to limit requesting a second time.
  1. The [mozilla sops](https://github.com/mozilla/sops) utility installed.
-    - This can be checked via commandline: `sops --version` (currently at: `sops 3.3.1 (latest)`)
+    - This can be checked via command-line: `sops --version` (currently at: `sops 3.3.1 (latest)`)
     - On MacOS: You can use `homebrew` to install - `brew install sops`
  1. gpg installed and the `featurecreeps` pgp key imported.
 This lives in the keybase team drive at /keybase/team/featurecreeps/gpg/featurecreeps.asc.
-    - This can be checked via commandline: `keybase --version` (currently at: `keybase version 4.1.0-20190612201656+952fee6c59`)
+    - This can be checked via command-line: `keybase --version` (currently at: `keybase version 4.1.0-20190612201656+952fee6c59`)
-    - You will then need to be both loged in with `keybase login` and have the app started locally with `run_keybase`
+    - You will then need to be both logged in with `keybase login` and have the app started locally with `run_keybase`
     - `gpg --import /keybase/team/featurecreeps/gpg/featurecreeps.asc`